MarcoTerzulli/conftur_terzulli/README.md

 	* **6 - Conference Acceptance Rate Data Integration** - Folder containing the notebooks for managing the integration of the conferences acceptance rate data.
 		* ```1 - Poggi Data Integration.ipynb``` - Jupyter Notebook for the integration of the conferences acceptance rate data obtained by **Prof. Francesco Poggi** (Prof at the University of Modena and Reggio Emilia) to the cleaned Conference Citations and Locations dataset.

+	* **7 - Conference Names Fix** - Folder containing the notebooks for managing the fix of some conference names special cases.
+		* ```Conference Names Fix.ipynb``` - Jupyter Notebook for the fix of some conference names special cases, that I didn't notice during the first processing and scraping operations.

-	* **7 - Citation Datasets Separation for the Analysis** - Folder containing the notebooks for managing the separation of the different citation data sources from the joined datasets, making the data ready for our analysis.
+	* **8 - Citation Datasets Separation for the Analysis** - Folder containing the notebooks for managing the separation of the different citation data sources from the joined datasets, making the data ready for our analysis.
 		* ```Citation Datasets Separation for the Analysis.ipynb``` - Jupyter Notebook for the separation of the different citation data sources from the joined datasets.
 This notebook is going to create single datasets for the MAG and COCI citations (but keeping the location infos together).
 The new datasets are going to have a common structure, making them ready for our analysis.

+	* **9 - Turistic Indexes Web Scraping** - Folder containing the notebooks for managing the web scraping of the Turistic Indexes.
+		* ```Citation Datasets Separation for the Analysis.ipynb``` - Jupyter Notebook for the creation of the SWP (Size of the Wikepedia) Index via Web Scraping.

 * **Analysis** - This folder cointaining the notebook with the scripts used by our analysis
 	* ```Analysis.ipynb.ipynb``` - Jupyter Notebook containing the scripts used by our analysis and some comments for the obtained results.